littleball-games/lb-f/lib/pointfree.doc.md

 # pointfree

 Pointfree takes a string and optional integer.
 The string should be a method name on an existing object.
 The integer specifies the arity of the method (the number of expected arguments) and defaults to 1.
 It returns a curried function that accepts the specified number of arguments followed by the object containing the method.
-After all parameters are received it will call the method with the provided arguments.
+After all parameters are received it will call the method with the provided arguments and return the result.

 ```javascript